Garnek0/Emul8tor/README.md

 Emul8tor is an emulator for the CHIP-8 architecture.

-The goal of this project is to teach myself (and others, perhaps,) about the basics of emulation.
+The goal of this project is to teach myself (and others, perhaps) about the basics of emulation.

 ## Features

 The emulator is pretty accurate.
-I've tested it with about 15 ROMs, including an 8 ROM test suite, and they all worked fine.
+I've tested it with a bunch of ROMs, including an 8 ROM test suite, and they all worked fine.

 ## Building and Running